Academic Catalog 2024-2025

 • Weighted high school GPA 3.0 or above

-Placement in a Supported GE Subarea B4 Math/ Quantitative Reasoning Requirement AND PARTICIPATION IN THE SUPPORTIVE PATHWAYS FOR FIRST-YEAR PROGRAM REQUIRED
+Placement in a Supported GE Subarea B4 Math/ Quantitative Reasoning Requirement AND PARTICIPATION IN THE DOMINGUEZ HILLS FIRST-YEAR EXPERIENCE (dhfye) PROGRAM REQUIRED

-Based on multiple measures evaluation, student needs additional academic support including participation in the Supportive Pathways for First-Year Students Program.
-Visit the csustudentsuccess.org to learn about this program.
+Based on multiple measures evaluation, student needs additional academic support including participation in the Dominguez Hills First-year Experience (DHFYE) Program.
+Visit the https://csustudentsuccess.org/ to learn about this program.

 Assessments and Placement for GE Mathematics/Quantitative Reasoning: Pre-STEM/STEM and Other Math-Intensive Majors